Professional Development for Technology Integration

-VDOE-sponsored Intel Elements Professional Development
+VDOE-sponsored Online Professional Development for Technology Integration

 Educational Technology Conferences in Virginia

 The Leading Edge Forum is a joint event sponsored by the Virginia Society for Technology in Education (VSTE) and the Virginia Department of Education.
 This annual forum is held in the fall.
 The purpose is to enable division technology directors and specialists to communicate with each other regarding common interests and concerns.